bobabots253/bobadocs/docs/operations/media.md

 # Media
 Photography is an art form.
-It has captured memories for over a century, from major historical events to a simple celebration of a 5 year old's birthday party.
-Many people are starting to embrace the desire to capture the moment, from platforms such as YouTube, to the introduction of smaller form factor cameras (i.e. smartphones.)
-For many, it's as simple as capturing a moment.
+We use it day to day with social media platforms, capturing memories for over a century.
+Many people are starting to embrace photography to capture the moment, with many using their smartphones or GoPro's to record their own daily lives.
+For others, it's capturing a moment and posting it to show their friends.
 They don't need to learn how to use it, they just want it to work.

 The Boba Bots has had a different media person over time, each one with their own talent and each one with the own unique creative-process.
 People aren't necessarily restricted, nor confined, to the conventions that be within the modern media landscape.
 Photography is simply a tool to help aid publicity, one of many tools that can be used to help create a team's image.
 This documentation page is an introduction to advancing your photo taking skills and abilities.